Wall Street Analyst Initiated Ford Motor Company [F]. What else is Wall St. saying

 Sponsored

-To mark this milestone, Ford Chief Financial Officer John Lawler, members of the F-150 Lightning team, the UAW and other Ford leaders and partners will serve as honorary ringers for the opening bell of the New York Stock Exchange just before 9:30 a.m.
-EDT today.

-The results of the trading session contributed to over 82802912 shares changing hands.
-Over the past one week, the price volatility of Ford Motor Company stands at 4.93% while the volatility over the past one month is 4.16%.

-The market cap for F stock reached $58.76 billion, with 4.01 billion shares outstanding and 3.94 billion shares in the current float.
-Compared to the average trading volume of 79.45M shares, F reached a trading volume of 82802912 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 74.65M shares, F reached a trading volume of 66471515 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Ford Motor Company [F]?